uofa-rzhu3/NetLatency-Data/README.md

 ### Seattle Dataset

-** 688 time slices of RTTs between 99 nodes in the Seattle network**
+**688 time slices of RTTs between 99 nodes in the Seattle network**

 This dataset consists of round trip times (RTTs) between 99 nodes in the Seattle network over 688 time slices.

-The file name of each frame is as the format "SeattleData_t", where "t" is the number of the time slice for this frame.
-The number "t" ranges from 1 to 688.
-Each file is a 99x99 matrix, where the (i, j)-th entry indicates the measured RTT from node i to node j.
+The file name of each frame is as the format `SeattleData_t`, where `t` is the number of the time slice for this frame.
+The number `t` ranges from 1 to 688.
+Each file is a 99x99 matrix, where the $(i, j)$-th entry indicates the measured RTT from node $i$ to node $j$.

 ### PlanetLab Dataset

-** 18 time slices of RTTs between 490 nodes in the PlanetLab network**
+**18 time slices of RTTs between 490 nodes in the PlanetLab network**

 This dataset consists of round trip times (RTTs) between 490 nodes in the PlanetLab network over 18 time slices.